 Mr. Hopkins had, in modern terms, gotten what he wished for, and lived to regret it.
 There was no stopping the flow of events.
 As the decades passed, professional checkers in the United States grew and grew.
 An elaborate farm team system, in which new, young professionals would work their way up, from semi-pro to A, from AA to AAA and eventually to the Big Leagues, came into being with a professional checker team of some sort in every city and town of any size all across America.

 Checkers in the schools became all the rage as well.
 From the smallest country school to the largest high school and university, each and every one had their checker team and students vied for the honor of playing Varsity Checkers.
 The Captain of the Checker Team was the star of his or her high school and had his or her pick of Saturday-night dates, and was a natural to lead off the School Prom.

 Baseball and football, while popular, never again stood a chance against the checker mania that swept America and even edged into other parts of the world, especially Great Britain, Japan, and Latin America.

 That became the world of Marvin J. Mavin, captain of the Detroit Doublejumpers in the American Conference, Central Division, of the National Checker League.

 Marvin J. MavinCaptain, Detroit Doublejumpers

-That became the world of young lads such as Tommy, vying for a place on the Varsity Team of his elementary school somewhere in southern Florida.
+That became the world of young lads such as Tommy, vying for a place on the Varsity Team of his elementary school somewhere in central Florida.